lrpsantiago/fsess-nascar/README.md

 - ECO: 60% Wheel Power, 0.8x consumption
 - STD: 80% Wheel Power, 1x Consumption
 - MAX: 100% Wheel Power, 2x consumption

+## Drafting
+When you're behind a car you will get 100% Wheel Power and the Top Speed to Unlimed.